 United Microelectronics Corporation (UMC) Stock Sinks As Market Gains: What You Should Know

-Prior to today's trading, shares of the company had gained 1.93% over the past month.
-This has outpaced the Computer and Technology sector's loss of 1.01% and the S&P 500's gain of 0.39% in that time.
+Coming into today, shares of the company had gained 1.49% in the past month.
+In that same time, the Computer and Technology sector gained 0.29%, while the S&P 500 gained 0.87%.

-Wall Street will be looking for positivity from United Microelectronics Corporation as it approaches its next earnings report date.
-The company is expected to report EPS of $0.22, up 37.5% from the prior-year quarter.
-Our most recent consensus estimate is calling for quarterly revenue of $2.07 billion, up 30.28% from the year-ago period.
+United Microelectronics Corporation will be looking to display strength as it nears its next earnings release.
+In that report, analysts expect United Microelectronics Corporation to post earnings of $0.22 per share.
+This would mark year-over-year growth of 37.5%.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $2.07 billion, up 30.28% from the year-ago period.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
 Within the past 30 days, our consensus EPS projection remained stagnant.
 United Microelectronics Corporation is currently sporting a Zacks Rank of #2 (Buy).

-Investors should also note United Microelectronics Corporation's current valuation metrics, including its Forward P/E ratio of 14.36.
-Its industry sports an average Forward P/E of 24.61, so we one might conclude that United Microelectronics Corporation is trading at a discount comparatively.
+Looking at its valuation, United Microelectronics Corporation is holding a Forward P/E ratio of 14.3.
+Its industry sports an average Forward P/E of 24.82, so we one might conclude that United Microelectronics Corporation is trading at a discount comparatively.

-We can also see that UMC currently has a PEG ratio of 0.51.
-This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
-Electronics - Semiconductors stocks are, on average, holding a PEG ratio of 1.74 based on yesterday's closing prices.
+Meanwhile, UMC's PEG ratio is currently 0.51.
+This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
+The Electronics - Semiconductors industry currently had an average PEG ratio of 1.76 as of yesterday's close.

 The Zacks Industry Rank gauges the strength of our individual industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.